yongddeng/yongddeng.github.io/_posts/2026-01-07-virtualisation.md

               on disk)         on disk)
 {% endcomment %}

-The writable layer is what keeps the image immutable, but it fails persistent state in both permanence and performance.
-For instance, a container lives only while its PID 1 does, _docker rm_ deletes the stopped container with its layer, and thus the next redeploy erases any library installed into the writable layer via _docker exec app apt-get install curl_.
-Performance instead fails when a container modifies a file held in a read-only layer.
-That is, the file cannot change in place, OverlayFS performs [copy-up]() (i.e. copies the whole file up into the writable layer and edits it).
-One INSERT into a multi-gigabyte SQLite file shipped in the image therefore begins by copying gigabytes. <!-- the unit is the entire file however small the write --> <!-- later writes reuse the copy; a redeploy is rm + run, so the fresh container starts from the image again --> <!-- anything written there shares the container's lifetime -->
+The writable layer is what keeps the image immutable, but it still fails persistent state in both permanence and performance.
+A container lives only while its PID 1 does, _docker rm_ deletes the stopped container with its writable layer, and the next redeploy erases any library installed into the layer (e.g. via _docker exec app apt-get install curl_).
+This erasure enforces [immutable infrastructure](), the discipline of replacing a running instance rather than patching it, so every environment change (packages, libraries, config) ships in a rebuilt image. <!-- rather than accumulating on the server --> A redeployment is then done by rm-and-run from the rebuilt image.
+Data however follows from no recipe and must survive elsewhere. <!-- _docker commit_ would instead snapshot the writable layer into a new image layer, and is shunned precisely because the result has no Dockerfile to rebuild it from -->

+In contrast, performance fails when a container modifies a file held in a read-only layer.
+Specifically, the file cannot change in place, and so OverlayFS performs a [copy-up]() which duplicates it into the writable layer before the edit applies.
+This copy however spans the entire file even for a one-byte change.
+For instance, when an application issues INSERTs into a multi-gigabyte SQLite file shipped in the image, the first INSERT copies gigabytes while later ones edit the copy at normal speed.
+Reads meanwhile are exempt and pass through to the lower layers untouched.
+Deletion likewise adds a whiteout to the writable layer, the runtime twin of the build-time mask.

-Mounts escape both problems by placing data outside the writable layer.
-Docker offers three. i) [volumes](): Docker-managed directories (_/var/lib/docker/volumes/_) for databases and persistent application data, ii) [bind mounts](): a chosen host path mapped into the container for live code reloading in development, and iii) [tmpfs](): files held in memory alone for short-lived secrets (e.g. TLS keys, API tokens).
-In every case the mount shadows the image content at its destination path, where Docker seeds a new empty volume from that content whereas a bind mount simply hides it. <!-- a distinction that can otherwise make an expected file appear to vanish -->
+Mounts escape both problems by sitting outside the writable layer, while every mount covers the image content at its mount point (e.g. _/var/lib/postgresql/data_), leaving the files beneath unreachable while it holds.
+Docker offers i) [volumes](): Docker-managed directories (_/var/lib/docker/volumes/_) seeded from that content and outliving the container, for databases and other persistent data; ii) [bind mounts](): a chosen host path that hides the content and lives with the host directory, for live code reloading; and iii) [tmpfs](): an empty in-memory mount that dies with the container, for short-lived secrets (e.g. API tokens).
+A redeploy reattaches what the previous one wrote.

 {% comment %}
 One app (FastAPI + SQLite), written twice.
 Each BAD line violates one paragraph above.